florgon/api/README.md

 # Florgon auth API.
 Authentication API server.
-SSO authentication via JWT for Florgon services.
+SSO authentication for Florgon services.
 # See in action.
 API deployed and used in production [here](api.florgon.space/auth).
 # How to run.